TheOdinProject/curriculum/foundations/html_css/html-foundations/html-boilerplate.md

 ### The DOCTYPE

 Every HTML page starts with a doctype declaration.
 The doctype's purpose is to tell the browser what version of HTML it should use to render the document.
-The latest version of HTML is HTML5, and the doctype for that version is simply `<!DOCTYPE html>`.
+The latest version of HTML is HTML5, and the doctype for that version is `<!DOCTYPE html>`.

 The doctypes for older versions of HTML were a bit more complicated.
 For example, this is the doctype declaration for HTML4: